 The construction of the private rooms is a makeshift collection of found materials — plywood, furniture, corrugated sheet metal, broken drywall and lots of duct tape and actual baling wire.
 She enters a warren of narrow corridors and dead-ends.

-When she steps into Kendra's space, Jammer sighs at a wall made of old doors stood on end that now subdivides the original space.
+When she steps into Lucid's space, Jammer sighs at a wall made of old doors stood on end that now subdivides the original space.
 A shower curtain and rod across an opening near the center of the door-wall is a best attempt at some privacy.
-Kendra's side has a twin bed, a dresser with a lamp, and a desk with a computer.
+Lucid's side has a twin bed, a dresser with a lamp, and a desk with a computer.
 A tangle of wires disappears under a piece of salvaged carpet on the floor.

 Above it all, a white parachute hung from the warehouse rafters billows out to make a puffy ceiling, then falls in front of the walls to give the crude arrangement a softer touch.